 A thermometer will be kept on-site and children will be sent home if they are feverish or showing other signs of illness.

 Every student will bring/be given individual supplies that will not be shared.
 Occasionally, if there are shared supplies they will be sanitized in between uses (buckets, clipboards, sit spots, magnifying glasses, etc.)

 Bathrooms will be sanitized in between each use.

-The indoor academic classroom will be moved outdoors, so that all classes will take place outdoors to help limit the spread of germs.
+All classes will take place outdoors to help limit the spread of germs.

 Face coverings will be worn by all staff members and students will be required to bring them to school and keep them on when in close proximity to staff or other students.

 There are many fun and engaging ways to teach children about preventing the spread of germs.
 We will implement games, songs, stories, and hands-on (or hands-off) activities that will reinforce behavior that can minimize the spread of contagious diseases.